Gettig rid of floor stains

 Using any of the methods that we have explained previously, it will be easy for you to remove the old silicone stains.
 However, in case you continue to have problems cleaning the silicone from tiles, here are more tips that you can try:

-• If you have porcelain tile flooring you can take a little more risk and use a razor, spatula or fine knife to remove any remaining silicone.
+• If you have porcelain tile flooring, you can take a little more risk and use a razor, spatula, or fine knife to remove any remaining silicone.
 It is a very resistant surface, so the risk of damaging it is much lower.

 • You can remove fresh silicone from floors such as stoneware with absorbent paper.
-It will be enough to remove it, since being wet requires less effort to get rid of it.
+It will be enough to remove it since being wet requires less effort to get rid of it.

 • If the absorbent or blotting paper is not enough to get the fresh silicone to adhere, use a hair dryer.
-The heat will make it easier for the putty to stick to the paper and you can lift it off and throw it away.
+The heat will make it easier for the putty to stick to the paper, and you can lift it off and throw it away.

 • On lacquered or painted surfaces, avoid the use of alcohol and opt for another product to remove silicone.
 For example, you can use a solvent, but only in cases where the silicone is completely dry and adhered to the floor.

 For carpet, you may need to use something a little different.
 For this reason, you can check out our article on how to clean carpets with ammonia.
+Additionally, always ensure proper ventilation when using chemical solvents to avoid inhaling any hazardous fumes.

 If you want to read similar articles to How to Remove Silicone Residue From the Floor, we recommend you visit our Home cleaning category.